60 HOURS ONLINE OR IN-PERSON | JOIN US AS A GROUP

 WEEKLY TIME COMMITMENT

-One live teaching session (online or in-person) - 2 hours
+As a group you will engage in one live teaching session (online or in-person) - 2 hours

 Self study, reflection, and practice with resources provided - 2 hours